-We chose to visit Dreamworld theme park which is a 30 minute drive from Surfer’s Paradise.
+We chose to visit Dreamworld theme park which is a 30 minute drive from Surfers Paradise.
 The Dreamworld ticket comes with entrance to WhiteWater World water park which is next door and connected to the park.
-Highlights of the park for me, was ‘Tower of Terror II’ (a backwards rollercoaster), ‘The Giant Drop’ tower, meeting King Julian from Madagascar in the DreamWorks area (because I’m a big kid) and I paid an extra $10AUD to have a 30 minute body boarding session on the FlowRider surf simulator which was brilliant but SO much harder than it looks!
+Highlights of the park for me, was ‘The Giant Drop’ tower, meeting King Julian from Madagascar in the DreamWorks area (because I’m a big kid) and I paid an extra $10AUD to have a 30 minute body boarding session on the FlowRider surf simulator which was brilliant but SO much harder than it looks!

 Day 4 – Gold Coast free day

 You can’t go to the coast without having a game of mini golf, there are several companies but ‘King Tutt’s Putt Putt‘ was our choice.
 They have 2 indoor courses and 1 outdoor course.
-One of our highlights was the Gold Coast Snow Park next door to King Tutt’s.
-Yep, you read that right, snow park!
-There wasn’t actually any snow, it uses dry slope material but it allows you to go tubing even on a warm Australia day!
-One of the hills has a giant ramp which sends you flying into the sky on your tube and you land on a huge inflatable crash mat!
-It’s a bargain as well, one turn is $5AUD.
-The more tickets you buy, the cheaper it gets!
+One of our highlights was the Gold Coast Snow Park next door to King Tutt’s, but unfortunately it has since shut down.

 Me and my sister went to ‘Infinity‘ and I don’t know what to think about it…she loved it, I get a bit jumpy and spent part of it screaming my head off!
 It basically consists of 20 maze like ‘rooms’ that focus on creating a unique sensory environment with lights and sounds.
 At the start you are given socks that you put on OVER your shoes and a pair of gloves.